What Organ Pair Removes Metabolic Wastes From The Mollusk

 Understanding the structure and function of metanephridia in mollusks has implications for both clinical and environmental studies:

 • Clinical Studies: Mollusks are increasingly being used as model organisms in biomedical research.
 Studying the function of metanephridia in mollusks can provide insights into the mechanisms of kidney disease in humans.
-For example, researchers are investigating the role of certain genes in the development and function of metanephridia, which may have implications for understanding human kidney development.
+As an example, researchers are investigating the role of certain genes in the development and function of metanephridia, which may have implications for understanding human kidney development.

 Frequently Asked Questions (FAQs)